 When behaviors include safety concerns: When a child exhibits behavior that creates management and safety issues for staff and other children, TC4 will work closely with the child's parents and, when warranted, outside professionals to determine the appropriateness of whether TC4 is able to meet the developmental needs of the child.
-Teachers may maintain a log (record of observations outlining when the behavior or condition is demonstrated, how it is manifested, and the steps that the staff takes to help the child) to assist both the staff and the parents in more precisely describing the areas of concern.
+Teachers may maintain a log (record of observations outlining when the behavior or condition is demonstrated, how it is manifested, and the steps that the staff takes to help the child) to assist both the staff and the parents in more precisely describing the areas of concern as well as assess the function of the behavior.
+An individualized plan will be developed to address the behavior including positive behavior support strategies.